 Based on their answers, the app then takes them to the appropriate part of their self-management plan where it shows them which medication to take and when.
 If they need a refresher about how to use their inhaler, they can go to our inhaler video tile.
-Over 90% of patient do not take their inhaled medication correctly, and the health service struggles to educate every patient.
+Over 90% of patients do not take their inhaled medication correctly, and the health service struggles to educate every patient.
 Our apps have been shown to correct almost all of these errors,

 Patients can then choose to keep track of their symptoms, enter their medication into their diary or take part in an education or rehabilitation program.

 How has BreezoMeter’s Air Quality Data Added Value to the Product?

 This has been a major improvement.
 We can now provide information to patients about their air quality in a way they can understand so they can plan their day with confidence.